doyousketch2/SatRGB/README.md

 >SEGA_32BITGRAPH data in RGB color mode
 >DGT2 DC - Direct Color data

->DGT2 PP - Packed Pixel data -- possiblty, need to find a disk with these images to test on
+>DGT2 PP - Packed Pixel data -- possibly, need to find a disk with these images to test on

 There's a few more formats, I'll add them, once deciphered.